lqb2/lqb2.github.io/facilitation.md

 ### Testimonials

+> “Really liked the adaptability and flexibility in the [retreat] design.
+I think that it really modeled an emergent kind of practice.” <br> — _2022 BIPOC team retreat participant_

+> “Lawrence, your joy is contagious, and I appreciate that you brought your whole self to the workshop.” <br> — _2022 workshop participant_

+> “You are among the most authentic presenters I have experienced on Zoom.
+It felt as far away from Zoom as one can feel.
+Your message and content from the slides are evident that they come true from the heart.” <br> — _2022 workshop participant_

 > Hi Lawrence,
 A note to say I appreciate you so much.
 Thank you for your sensitive, generous and creative facilitation.
 You have a very special presence. <br> _— 2020 Spring workshop participant_